private-octopus/picoquic/README.md

 such as support for multipath, or support for peer-to-peer applications.
 That's on the horizon, but not there now.

-The code in this repo is a work in progress, but it is getting stable, just like the specification itself.
-The working group just issued draft-29, which is meant as the stabilization draft, and the Working Group Last Call is out!
+The code in this repo is getting stable, just like the specification itself.
+The version 34 of the QUIC draft has passed all IETF reviews, and publication as an RFc is imminent.
 At this stage the
-changes in Picoquic will be mostly driven by performance issues, or API improvements.
+changes in Picoquic are mostly driven by performance issues, or API improvements.
 And bug fixing, too.
+The goal is to have the "1.0" version of picoquic ready as soon as the RFC are published.

 There are many implementations of Quic, listed at https://github.com/quicwg/base-drafts/wiki/Implementations.
-The interop goals are defined at https://github.com/quicwg/base-drafts/wiki/17th-Implementation-Draft, which points to the current interoperability matrix.
+The interop goals are defined at https://github.com/quicwg/base-drafts/wiki/21st-Implementation-Draft, which points to the current interoperability matrix.
 Several implementations provide docker images to the "Quic Interop Runner" project, with results updated daily at https://interop.seemann.io/.